The Lagrangian description of aperiodic flows: a case study of the Kuroshio Current: The dynamical system

-The velocity data set used in this work are geostrophic surface currents computed at CLS Int Corp (www.cls.fr) in the framework of the SURCOUF project \cite{larnicol}.
+The velocity data set used in this work has been previously described in \citep{turiel,nlpg2}, where many details are given.
+It has been processed at CLS Int Corp (www.cls.fr) in the framework of the SURCOUF project \citep{larnicol}.
 The data span the whole Earth, in the period from {November 20, 2002 to July 31, 2003}.
 Samples are taken daily in a grid with $1080 \times 915$ points which respectively correspond to longitude and latitude.
 The longitude is sampled uniformly from $0^o$ to $359.667^o$, however the Mercator projection is used between latitudes $-82^o$ to $81.9746^o$ so this means that along this coordinate data are not uniformly spaced.
 The precision is $1/ 3$ degrees at the Equator.
-We focus our results over a region through which the Kuroshio Current passes , in April, May and June 2003.
-This data set has been previously used in works by \cite{nlpg2,turiel}, so further details may be found there.

-Daily maps of surface currents combine altimetric sea surface heights and windstress data in a two-step procedure: on the one hand, multimission (ERS-ENVISAT, TOPEX-JASON) altimetric maps of sea level anomaly (SLA) are added to the RIO05 global Mean Dynamic Topography \cite{Rio2,Rio4} to obtain global maps of sea surface heights from which surface geostrophic velocities ($u_g$, $v_g$) are obtained by simple derivation.
+Daily maps of surface currents combine altimetric sea surface heights and windstress data in a two-step procedure: on the one hand, multimission (ERS-ENVISAT, TOPEX-JASON) altimetric maps of sea level anomaly (SLA) are added to the RIO05 global Mean Dynamic Topography \citep{Rio2,Rio4} to obtain global maps of sea surface heights from which surface geostrophic velocities ($u_g$, $v_g$) are obtained by simple derivation.